archi-jusi/s3_cost_overview_serverless/README.md

    Cons and limitation : Require until 24h to be active and you can use Terraform to implement it only in us-east-1 region.

-### Architecture project
+### Architecture

 My choice after analyse of the different solution will be to use **cost and usage report and s3 storage lens** with export to parquet file on S3.
+Apache Parquet file support fast data processing and is compressed, it's a lot more  more efficient than row file like csv.

 This solution will cover all the need for cost and bucket information and it will be entirely serverless and it will not be expensive.
+Moreover, this solution is flexible and it will be possible easily to cover storage of different resource on AWS.

 [AWS Cost and Usage Reports](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html) will create report periodically (hourly or daily) uploaded to an S3 bucket for the AWS Organizations master account.